hertweckhr1/ada-css-presentation/README.md

 ## Step 1: Top Level (together) ##

 ### Spec ###
-* `header` should be at the top span width of the entire body.
+* `header` should be at the top span width of the entire body; it should be as tall as its content.
 * `#popular-stories` should be 300px wide and on the right; it should be as tall as its content.
 * `main` should sit next to `#popular-stories` on the left and fill the remaining horizontal space; it should be as tall as its content.
-* `footer` should be at the bottom and span the width of the entire body.
+* `footer` should be at the bottom and span the width of the entire body; it should be as tall as its content.
+* `#popular-stories` and `main` should have 1px wide black border around them a 20px space between them.

 As I mentioned in the presentation the first thing I like to do when I start styling a new webpage is position the top level elements.